Severe Thunderstorm Warning issued for Calvert by NWS - News Break

 Severe Thunderstorm Warning issued for Calvert by NWS

-Effective: 2021-07-09 18:25:00 EDT Expires: 2021-07-09 18:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Calvert A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 645 PM EDT FOR WEST CENTRAL CALVERT COUNTY At 625 PM EDT, a severe thunderstorm was located near Prince Frederick, moving southeast at 20 mph.
+Effective: 2021-07-09 17:54:00 EDT Expires: 2021-07-09 18:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Calvert The National Weather Service in Sterling Virginia has issued a * Severe Thunderstorm Warning for Northwestern Calvert County in southern Maryland * Until 645 PM EDT. * At 553 PM EDT, a severe thunderstorm was located near Dunkirk, or 7 miles west of Chesapeake Beach, moving southeast at 20 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Damaging winds will cause some trees and large branches to fall.
 This could injure those outdoors, as well as damage homes and vehicles.
 Roadways may become blocked by downed trees.
 Localized power outages are possible.
-Unsecured light objects may become projectiles.
-Locations impacted include Prince Frederick, Breezy Point, Huntingtown, Barstow, Dares Beach and Port Republic.
+Unsecured light objects may become projectiles. * Locations impacted include Chesapeake Beach, Prince Frederick, Breezy Point, Huntingtown, Aquasco, Barstow, Port Republic and Dares Beach.
 HAIL...1.00IN WIND...60MPHalerts.weather.gov

 Comments / 0